Evaluating Multilingual BERT for Estonian: Results

 We experimented with two different approaches for adding POS and morphological information to the BERT-based models.
 The first approach (\textsc{Pre-BERT}) only changes the input of the models.
 Here, the POS and morphological information is input directly into the BERT model by adding the embeddings of POS and morphological tags to the default input embeddings by summing all embedding vectors.
 The second approach (\textsc{Post-BERT}) requires slight changes in the sequence classification model.
 Here, the embeddings of POS and morphological tags are concatenated to the output vector obtained from the BERT model and the concatenated representation is then input to the classification layer.
 We expect the \textsc{Post-BERT} method to perform better because in this approach, the POS and morphological information is fed to the model closer to the classification layer and thus has the more direct influence on the classification decision.
 The advantage of the \textsc{Pre-BERT} approach, on the other hand, is its simplicity as it does not require any changes in the model architecture.
 For training with both approaches we used the POS and morphological information supplied with the NER corpus.
 The POS and morphological tags for the test part were obtained with the open-source Estonian morphological analyzer Vabamorf \cite{kaalep1997estonian} that uses the same annotation scheme as supplied in the NER corpus.

 Table~\ref{tab:extra_results} shows that the results of adding POS and/or morphological features is mixed.
 While mBERT achieves a large improvement and XLM-RoBERTa a marginal increase in performance, the scores of other two models actually decrease quite a bit.
 Overall, as expected, the \textsc{Post-BERT} approach, where the extra features are concatenated to the output vector of BERT, is better than the \textsc{Pre-BERT} approach.
-The exception is again the XLM-RoBERTa model that with the \textsc{Pre-BERT} method achieves the best NER results of all multilingual models.
-However, this best score is still about one percentage point worse than the Stanford tagger baseline.
-From the three settings adding only POS or morphological features seems the best.
-To conclude, adding either POS or morphological features can be helpful for the mBERT and XLM-RoBERTa models, other two models were not able to use the extra features to increase the scores.
+The exception is again the XLM-RoBERTa model that with the \textsc{Pre-BERT} method achieves the best NER results of all multilingual models and now also improves over the Stanford tagger based baseline.
+From the three settings adding only POS or morphological features seems the best, except again for XML-RoBERTa, for which also the combination of POS and morphological information seems beneficial.
+To conclude, adding either POS and/or morphological features can be helpful for the mBERT and XLM-RoBERTa models, other two models were not able to use the extra features to increase the scores.